talefe/notes/README.md

 	> if you're trying to link to files in the resources folder, just wrap the location in <> to convert it to a link

 * Use headers appropriately, the highest being level 3 and the lowest level 5 (more than that might be overkill, and we don't want more than 3 levels of indentation - eheheh).
 Using headers appropriately will make it easier to navigate through your doc file later.

 &nbsp;

 ### 3.2. md files organization

+* Make sure these docs add **extra** information, contain frequently asked questions by the cadets and/or have code examples for hands-on demonstrations.

-* All files should start with a **_context_** section, to help contextualize the subject that we'll be talking about next.
+* All files should start with a **context** section, to help contextualize the subject that we'll be talking about next.

 * It should have images and schemes where appropriate.
 If you did a really cool drawing in class, make sure to take a picture and upload it to the resources for that class, so that later people can reference it.

 * Use and link to outside resources, be it videos, tools, pictures, diagrams, what have you!

 &nbsp;